 John Steinbeck, Californian, was intimately connected with the region of his birth.
 Born in Salinas in 1902, he grew up loving the broad Salinas Valley, "Salad Bowl of the Nation."
 On the shores of the nearby Pacific his family had a summer retreat, and throughout his life he yearned to be near the sea.
-The writer knew he would be a writer at age 14 and spent a lifetime writing about humans living in place, about the connections between and among human, animals, environment, region.
-He wrote in the early 1930s: "Each figure is a population and the stones-the trees the muscled mountains are the world-but not the world apart from man-the world and man-the one inseparable unit man and his environment.
-Why they should ever have been understood as being separate I do not know.
-Man is said to come out of his environment.
-He doesn't know when."
-Steinbeck's vision of place is holistic: human communities and natural communities intersect.
+At age 14, Steinbeck knew he wanted be a writer, and he spent a lifetime writing about humans living in place, about the connections between and among human, animals, environment, region.
+Long after he had left California for the east coast, John Steinbeck admitted that he kept "the tone of Salinas in my head like a remembered symphony."